hmm-shnchr/interporale-cosmo-simulate/README.md

 Hosthalo and subhalos are identified by Rockstar([Behroozi et al. 2013](https://ui.adsabs.harvard.edu/abs/2013ApJ...762..109B/abstract)).
 Consistent tree([Behroozi et al. 2013](http://adsabs.harvard.edu/abs/2013ApJ...763...18B)) is used for MergerTree construction.<br>

 Prepared [sample datas](/make-pickle-mergertree/sample-params) in this repository.
+These sample datas are used to train Machine-Learning-Model.
+A method for making datasets from MergerTree(.tree) is described in [/make-pickle-mergertree/README.md](/make-pickle-mergertree/README.md). and [/make-dataset/README.md](/make-dataset/README.md) <br>